 Monday - Friday Wednesday - Thursday

 As Marymount Primary's Guidance Counsellors we work collaboratively within the school community to promote and foster the achievement, participation, development, mental health and wellbeing of all students.
 We provide support to students dealing with situations or difficulties that negatively impact upon their wellbeing or opportunities to learn such as changing family circumstances, social, emotional or behavioural difficulties, as well as academic concerns.
 We are able to support students in times of crisis and to provide short-term counselling and referral services where appropriate.
 Most students who we see are referred by concerned parents or teachers, or through the school Leadership or Student Support Team.
 As Psychologists we have considerable experience working with children, their families, peers and teachers to develop strategies, skills and support systems that enable students to manage and overcome a range of challenges.

-To discuss support options please talk to your child’s teacher, or contact you may contact us directly by telephone on 5535 1803.
+To discuss support options please talk to your child’s teacher, or contact you may contact us directly on 5520 8484.